 Added historian and author Ava Kahn (no relation to Julius): “Julius Kahn was one of the few Congresspeople who was against a literacy test for immigrants.
 So he was not anti-immigrant.
 He was anti-Asian immigrant.”

 He was not anti-immigrant.
 He was anti-Asian immigrant.

 So was Congregation Emanu-El’s famed rabbi, Jacob Voorsanger, who described the Chinese as a “non-assimilative race” who were “unable to mix with caucasians” in the pages of this newspaper’s predecessor, the Emanu-El.
 Levi Strauss summarily dismissed his 180 Chinese factory workers after thugs targeted the Chinese in 1877 riots.
-Adolph Sutro, a social liberal, one of the city’s greatest industrialists and philanthropists, and, in 1894, the first Jew to be elected mayor of a major U.S. city, boasted about having never hired “a chinaman.”
+Adolph Sutro, a social liberal, one of the city’s greatest industrialists and philanthropists, and, in 1894, the second Jewish mayor of San Francisco, boasted about having never hired “a chinaman.”
 He wrote that “the very worst emigrants from Europe are a hundred times more desirable than these Asiatics.”